Find Affordable College Courses

 42% Women

-Syracuse University comes in at #13 on our list of the most popular colleges offering master's degrees in IS.
+Syracuse University is the 13th most popular school in the nation for students seeking a master's degree in is.
 Roughly 21,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $55,920 per year, while in-state graduate students, on average, pay $41,616 per year.
-For the 2020-2021 academic year, 137 master's degrees were handed out to IS majors at Syracuse.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+The average in-state tuition for full-time undergraduates is $61,310 per year, while in-state graduate students, on average, pay $44,928 per year.
+During the most recent year for which we have data, 137 people received their master's degree in is from Syracuse.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 42% were women.
+Syracuse University is graduates who receive their master's degree go on to jobs earning a median salary of $71,873.

 132 Yearly Graduations

-The University of Texas at Austin comes in at #14 on our list of the most popular colleges offering master's degrees in IS.
+The University of Texas at Austin comes in at #14 on our list of the most popular colleges offering master's degrees in is.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-The IS program at The University of Texas at Austin awarded 132 master's degrees during the 2020-2021 school year.
-About 69% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 132 people received their master's degree in is from UT Austin.
+About 68% of this group were women, and 17% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in is at The University of Texas at Austin make a median salary of 71,873.

 #15